 FL-DOH Martin school health nurses, nurse program specialists and nutritionists help train and support students and families who are affected by diabetes.
 National Diabetes Month provided an additional opportunity to highlight the importance of education and outreach.
 NDEP’s Helping the Student with Diabetes Succeed: A Guide for School Personnel resource is one of those materials used to educate nurses and school personnel in Martin County.
 The health department also trains nurses and health assistants to conduct health screenings and body mass index (BMI) checks.

-To help get important diabetes information into the community, Marybeth Peña, a certified diabetes educator and nurse program specialist for the Florida Department of Health, met residents in community centers, churches, and public libraries to provide information to help foster healthy relationships with food to help people maintain healthy lifestyles to manage and prevent diabetes-related health problems.
+“We know it can be a challenge to change eating habits.
+We want our residents to know that we are there with them, and will help them fight this battle against diabetes,” says Peña.
+“We know it’s a huge life change that can seem impossible at times.”To help get important diabetes information into the community, Marybeth Peña, a certified diabetes educator and nurse program specialist for the Florida Department of Health, met residents in community centers, churches, and public libraries to provide information to help foster healthy relationships with food to help people maintain healthy lifestyles to manage and prevent diabetes-related health problems.

-Other activities to support National Diabetes Month, included posting the NDEP’s Diabetes Risk Test to the FL-DOH Martin website and issuing a news release announcing the NDEP’s National Diabetes Month campaign to its community partners and local media.
+Other activities to support National Diabetes Month, included posting the NDEP’s Diabetes Risk Test (325 KB) to the FL-DOH Martin website and issuing a news release announcing the NDEP’s National Diabetes Month campaign to its community partners and local media.
 The Stuart Fire and Rescue Squad saw the announcement and volunteered to distribute NDEP’s Small Steps.
 Big Rewards.
 Your GAME PLAN to Prevent Type 2 Diabetes: Information for Patients booklet to residents they assisted in the community.